econverma/Sentiment-analysis/README.md

 # Sentiment-analysis
-Sentiment analysis of books available on Gutenberg
+Sentiment analysis of books available on Project Gutenberg library